Warning: quite a long post. Skipping it might bring consequences that are as bad as skipping your vocab lessons.

 KameSame: another option to practice recalling of Wanikani vocabulary.

 The only reason I mentioned Kaniwani first is because it was the first tool to allow us to do recall practice together with Wanikani.
 It has been up for almost 4 solid years and the team behind it does not seem to intend to stop supporting it, which is something to appreciate.
-Nevertheless, KameSame came out recently and promises to be a better option.
-I’m not here to tell you which is better.
-I sticked with Kaniwani because that’s where I started in the first place.
-My advice would be to try both out and see which you enjoy the most.
-Once you choose one, stick with it.
+Nevertheless, KameSame came out and promises to be a better option.
+Personally, I sticked with Kaniwani because that’s where I started in the first place.
+My advice would be to try both out and see which you enjoy the most

 Recalling is unecessary and a waste of time - Some people.